 For section 3.1, accept revisions for projects without redecking and reject revisions for projects with redecking.

-FIBER REINFORCED POLYMER (FRP) WRAP FOR CONCRETE BEAMS, PILES AND COLUMNS 7/14/25
+FIBER REINFORCED POLYMER (FRP) WRAP FOR CONCRETE 7/14/25

 1.0 Description.
-This work shall consist of designing, furnishing, and placing carbon or glass fiber reinforced polymer (FRP) composite wrap to shear strengthen the concrete beam, concrete pile confinement and/or column confinement and/or column axial resistance at the locations shown on bridge plans and as directed by the engineer.
+This work shall consist of designing, furnishing, and placing carbon or glass fiber reinforced polymer (FRP) composite wrap to shear strengthen the at the locations shown on bridge plans and as directed by the engineer.

 2.0 Materials.
 The storage and handling of materials for the FRP composite work shall be in accordance with the manufacturer’s written recommendations in factory sealed containers with the FRP manufacturer’s labels.
 Labels shall be intact and legible with date of manufacture and shelf life.